innov8tif/emasid-demo-intent/README.md

     "threshold":79.9
     }

-***Please make sure Emas ID Demo app version 1.2.0 is installed on your phone.
-For more detail information, please refer to this sample project source code**
+***Please make sure that EMAS ID Demo app version 1.2.0 is installed in your Android device.
+For more detail information, please refer to the sample project source code**